The Complexity of Spines and their Mathematical Connections

 \end{equation}

 The variance value can be calculated using Equation 2.
 It is important to note that we are counting the number of pixels.
 This variance has to be calculated for both the foreground, and the background.
 Various scripts using diverse computational languages like Python and Matlab have been written to adapt these methods for computation.
 Another more complex method seen in Figure 4 is deep learning segmentation.
 This method requires a much more rigorous mathematical and computational background to understand.
-In short, deep learning segmentation takes advantage of the learning process developed for artificial intelligence, allowing images to be partitioned into multiple segments or objects (Szeliski, 2011).
+In short, deep learning segmentation takes advantage of the learning process developed for , allowing images to be partitioned into multiple segments or objects (Szeliski, 2011).
 There are broad applications of deep learning image segmentation, from autonomous cars to medical imaging and diagnostics.
 Concerning porcupine spines, the three methods used result in different images, so it is clear that different methods yield different porosity results (Figure 5).

 Fig. 5.
 Image segmentation of porcupine quill (Q4) using (i) Otsu global thresholding, (ii) histographic segmentation, and (iii) deep learning segmentation (Tee et al., 2022).